 Faculty Remote & Online Learning

-To properly support our students through these difficult times, certain technical competencies are required to successfully facilitate learning through tools such as Blackboard Learn and Microsoft Teams.
+To properly support our students, certain technical competencies are necessary to successfully facilitate learning through tools such as Blackboard Learn and Microsoft Teams.

 Several professional development and support opportunities are available for full and part-time faculty to strengthen their technology foundations, including self-paced tutorials, webinars, and a new faculty peer mentoring program.